andygock/chordy-svg/README.md

 ## Developing

-For development and building from source
+For development and building from source, clone Git repo

     git clone https://github.com/andygock/chordy-svg
     cd chordy-svg

+Run babel script which watches input file and writes to `test/dist/chordy-svg.js`

+    npm run start

+You can view live updated output of browser with browser-sync

+    npm run serve

+To build to `dist/chordy-svg.js`

     npm run build

-This should run Babel and create `dist/chordy-svg.js`.
-You can run further tests
+You can run further tests with:

-- `npm run test` to run Mocha test suite
+- `npm run test` to run Mocha test suite (this uses `dist/chordy-svg.js`)
-- `npm run serve` to test browser SVG generation

-Run `npm run clean` to delete all built files and generated SVG images from `test` and `build` scripts
+Run `npm run clean` to delete all built files and generated SVG images from `test/dist/`, `test/output/` and `dist/`

 ## Examples